 Next, we visited some of the restored houses that had decorations reflecting the ancient times and yet magnificently blending in with their surroundings.
 We met with the residents of these houses as well.
 The women were crafting traditional baskets and demonstrated to us, ever so enthusiastically, the art of doing it.
 A fine work of art it surely was.
 The baskets are made for sale and you have a wide variety to choose from.

 The lifestyle of the village is very traditional – as if you have travelled into the past when things were much calmer.
-The locks on doors are usually absent and upon further discussion with the headman, there seems to be no criminal activities in the village.
-Kalavaç hosts a set of people who has an absolute love of Cyprus and are ever more ready to welcome guests and foreigners making them feel one of their own.
+The locks on doors are usually absent and upon further discussion with the headman, there seem to be no criminal activities in the village.
+Kalavaç hosts a set of people who have an absolute love of Cyprus and are ever more ready to welcome guests and foreigners making them feel one of their own.

 Moving on, we travelled through the narrow streets of the old Cyprus and visited the oldest building in the village.

 As part of the tour, you are also shown how to bake bread and prepare it using old stone ovens.
-I did not do this as it was right after we had lunch and fortunately I already knew how to do it anyway.
+I did not do this as it was right after we had lunch and fortunately, I already knew how to do it anyway.
 However, do not forget to photograph all of this along with the beauty and the vibrant smiles of these locals who never grow tired of showing their crafts to others, making the tour even more engrossing.

 We also did not go see Aunt Ayse, as we already knew her.
 She is quite well-known for her rugs, especially the way she makes them.
-Usually she shows the conventional practice of knitting by hand while using an old-fashioned machine which actually, quite ironically, involves a lot of manual work.
+Usually, she shows the conventional practice of knitting by hand while using an old-fashioned machine which actually, quite ironically, involves a lot of manual work.

 The tour normally takes around half a day between five to six hours.
 I would highly recommend to anyone to visit the place.
-It is a good change from the typical touristic city destinations, and instead travel to such villages.
+It is a good change from the typical touristic city destinations and instead travels to such villages.
 So the next time you are thinking of spending vacations in Cyprus, do visit the Kalavac village and I can assure you that you will leave making lots of friends.